 Snail Mail!
 Campers love to get mail.
 Each day after lunch, everyone is excited when they get cards and letters.
 Send to our regular postal address… (Camper’s Name, Camp Celtic, RR# 2, Box 1000, Lions Head, Ontario N0H 1W0).

 Emails are also permitted, but campers are unable to respond via email.
-There is no charge for this service, but we ask parents to limit their emails to one per day.
-Send camper emails to: email@example.com with the camper’s first and last name in the “subject line.”
+There is no charge for this service, but we ask parents to limit their emails to twice per Session.
+Send camper emails to: firstname.lastname@example.org with the camper’s first and last name in the “subject line.”

 Leading Up to Camp